When do you use may be or maybe?

 So, in essence, both words mean the same.
 However, over time, they became two different parts of speech.

-When you are proofreading, all you need to do is think about how you could replace the words to try to get them correct.
+When proofreading, all you need to do is think about how you could replace the words to check if you are correct.

-The other way is to think that an adverb can be placed at the start of a sentence, after a verb, or later in a sentence.
+Another way to think about it is that an adverb can be placed at the start of a sentence, after a verb, or later in a sentence.

-For a verb, it is always tied to the subject.
+For a verb, it always relates to the action of the subject.

 Here are some maybe and may be examples to help you.